 Who is the college counselor?

 Alex McCallie is the Director of College Counseling.
-He has been at Westminster for over 14 years as teacher, coach, development director, admissions director, and college counselor for the past eight years.
+He has been at Westminster for over 17 years as teacher, coach, development director, admissions director, and college counselor for the past eight years.
 After graduating from Davidson College, Mr. McCallie served two years as an admissions counselor at his alma mater.
 Mr. McCallie is also the parent of one Westminster graduate and two current students.